 Both classrooms include dedicated age-appropriate toilet and washing facilities.

 The Nursery class is led by a qualified teacher with appropriate experience for this age group, supported by at least one suitably qualified teaching assistant.

 The staff to child ratio will be no higher than 1:13, which is consistent with similar nursery classes elsewhere and the relevant legal requirements and statutory standards.
 In practice, the ratio will generally be lower than this, depending on the number of children enrolled and the sessions that are taken.

-The nursery offers three-hour morning and three-hour afternoon sessions every weekday during school term time, subject to availability.
+The nursery offers morning and afternoon sessions every weekday during school term time, subject to availability.

 Children staying in the nursery class through the day or arriving for the afternoon session can bring an appropriate packed lunch.
 A cooked lunch is also available.
 This is charged for in line with the school lunch rates.
 Lunch will be eaten in the nursery.

 No two days are ever the same and the nursery offers a packed programme of activities.
-Every morning typically has a different theme.
-On Monday there is a local walk.
-Cooking is on Tuesday.
-Physical Education is on Wednesday.
-Thursday is a Community activity.
-Friday is Forest School and baking.
+Each day also has a specific theme.
+PE is on a Monday.
+Arts and Crafts are on a Tuesday.
+Baking is on Wednesday.
+Thursday is a Forest School.
+Friday is all about Fine Motor Fun!

 The nursery has plenty of toys and games, and a wonderful outside play area with spectacular rural views.